spencertipping/jit-tutorial/README.md

 ![image](http://storage2.static.itmages.com/i/17/0308/h_1488996910_5153802_e6927d8be0.jpeg)

 ### Performance analysis
+**In the real world, JIT is absolutely the wrong move for this problem.**

+Array languages like APL, Matlab, and to a large extent Perl, Python, etc, manage to achieve reasonable performance by having interpreter operations that apply over a large number of data elements at a time.
+We've got exactly that situation here: in the real world it's a lot more practical to vectorize the operations to apply simultaneously to a screen-worth of data at a time -- then we'd have nice options like offloading stuff to a GPU, etc.

+However, since the point here is to compile stuff, on we go.

 JIT can basically eliminate the interpreter overhead, which we can easily model here by replacing `interpret()` with a hard-coded Mandelbrot calculation.
 This will provide an upper bound on realistic JIT performance, since we're unlikely